texhex/BiosSledgehammer/README.md

 This batch automatically uses the correct (native) version of PowerShell and will also set the ``-WaitAtEnd`` parameter which causes BIOS Sledgehammer to pause for 30 seconds when finished.
 This way, you can have a quick look at the results.

-**IMPORTANT** When using the RunVisible.bat, no error code is transfered back to the task sequence.
+**IMPORTANT** When using the ``RunVisible.bat``, no error code is transfered back to the task sequence.
 So even if BIOS Sledgehammer reports a fatal exit code, the Task Sequence will receive return code 0.
 This comes from the fact the task sequence executes cmd.exe which starts a batch, which starts "START" which executes PowerShell.exe which starts BiosSledgehammer.ps1.
 Somewhere along the way the return code is lost.

 It is recommended to start BIOS Sledgehammer **four** times and restart the device after each run.
 If a device requires a BIOS Update, a TPM update and BIOS setting changes, three executions are needed.
 The final one is to make sure everything worked - for example if an operator accidently hit F2 (Do not perform update) during POST when asked if a firmware update should take place.

+In case you used ``RunVisible.bat`` the last (4th) run should not use it but instead execute directly ``BiosSledgehammer.ps1`` using *Run PowerShell Script* with the parameter ``-Verbose``.
+That's because ``RunVisible.bat`` does not return any error code.
+So if there is a problem, this last run will make sure MDT/SCCM is getting a correct return code and can break the deployment if there is a problem.
+The ``-Verbose`` option will make sure that the log contains all data (even BCU output) for troubelshooting.

 ## <a name="contributions">Contributions</a>